OpenSAGE/opensage.github.io/posts/roads_how_boring/part_1_taking_stock.md

 End
 ```

-Let's take a look at that texture:
+Let's take a look at that texture):
 ![A sample road texture](./texture.png)

 Ah, so this is where the magic happens!
 Apparently there's one single image file for every road type containing the textures for all the different road types: